-There are many factors that can contribute to a traffic accident in San Diego.
+Many factors can contribute to a traffic accident in San Diego.
 Weather, aggressive driving, and even road conditions can all play a part.
 It turns out that the color of your car may also be a contributing factor.
 Research shows that certain color vehicles are associated with an increased accident rate.
+Know how does the color of a car impact crash rates?

 Which color vehicle is safest?
 Which colors should you avoid when shopping for a new car?
 Why does the color of a vehicle make it more or less likely to be involved in a crash?
 The answers to these questions are important when you’re concerned about traveling around San Diego safely.